devddine/Prodigy-Manager/README.md

 - **Delete Products**: Remove unwanted products with a click.
 - **Search**: Quickly find products by name or keyword.
 - **Theme Switching**: Toggle between light and dark modes.
+- **API Integration**: Manage product data with a fake JSON server.

 ## 📐 Preview <a name = "preview"></a>